RachWalm/spelling-game/README.md

 #### Initial Plan for Flow Chart

-As I initially proposed my plans to my mentor I provided some images (I was unaware at this time I could do it all on one page) to show my thoughts and intentions:
+As I initially proposed my plans I provided some images (I was unaware at this time I could do it all on one page) to show my thoughts and intentions:

 pages